-PERTH/MARGARET RIVER WITH KIDS: (not open for VTL yet)
+PERTH/MARGARET RIVER WITH KIDS:

-CANBERRA WITH KIDS: (not open for VTL yet)
+CANBERRA WITH KIDS:

 MELBOURNE WITH KIDS:

-BROOME WITH KIDS: (not open for VTL yet)
+BROOME WITH KIDS:

 *This guide will be continually updated with the latest travel requirements and restrictions in light of the COVID-19 situation.

 Sydney Harbour is one of the most famous landmarks in the world.
 Home to the Sydney Opera House, the beautiful Royal Botanic Gardens, and the ferry pier at Circular Quay, it’s a place to have fun with kids in tow.
 We recommend taking one of the many ferries to Manly, Watson’s Bay or Rose Bay - the ferry ride alone is breathtaking.
 Stroll through Circular Quay and watch the buskers, or grab an ice cream and enjoy the view.
 The Opera House is worth walking around, and there are plenty of spots to have a bite to eat before heading to the Botanic Gardens.
-Check out the architecture and watch the tourists milling around for that all important selfie.
-If you’re there for New Years Eve, make sure you get a good spot to watch the fireworks.
-On the western end of the harbour, The Rocks area offers a glimpse into Sydney's fascinating history, while the Museum of Contemporary Art is a must for a bit of culture and kid-friendly interactive exhibits.
+Check out the architecture and watch the tourists milling around for that all-important selfie.
+If you’re there for New Year's Eve, make sure you get a good spot to watch the fireworks.
+On the western end of the harbor, The Rocks area offers a glimpse into Sydney's fascinating history, while the Museum of Contemporary Art is a must for a bit of culture and kid-friendly interactive exhibits.
 Looking for adventure?
 Then climb the Sydney Harbour Bridge.
 The view has that amazing wow factor.